 Located on the West Coast of Canada, Vancouver is surrounded by idyllic landscapes — water, mountains and endless opportunities to get out of a bustling city.

 Canada has a variety of desirable options for international students, but Vancouver is among the top destinations for education abroad.
-With its eclectic mix of cultures and traditions, and the 2015 ranking by The Economist as third most liveable city globally, Vancouver is a great choice for international students.
+With its eclectic mix of cultures and traditions and the 2015 ranking by The Economist as the third most liveable city globally, Vancouver is a great choice for international students.

 In 2020, the city has launched the Green City Initiative, sponsored by Vancouver’s municipal government.
 The initiative aims to reduce waste and emissions while providing the population with easier access to clean water, expansive green spaces surrounding the city, and limiting the overall carbon output.